When to Start Pelvic Floor Exercises After Birth: A Guide for New Moms

 Your body is healing from 9-10 months of pregnancy, a wound on your uterus where your placenta was, and significant strain to your pelvic floor from both pregnancy AND childbirth (yes - C-section mamas too).

-There can be great variety in postpartum recovery, time frames, and when to start pelvic floor exercises after birth, and much of this will be determined by someone’s individual situation and recovery process; for example:
+There can be great variety in postpartum recovery, time frames, and when it’s safe to start pelvic floor exercises after birth, and much of this will be determined by someone’s individual situation and recovery process.

 Someone who had HG in pregnancy and was unable to exercise as much as they hoped is going to possibly have a longer timeframe to build strength in their core and pelvic floor muscles after birth.

-Someone who strength trained their entire pregnancy, may recover their strength, much more quickly, but it does not mean that they will not have any pelvic floor issues postpartum.
+Someone who strength trains their entire pregnancy may recover their strength much more quickly, but it does not mean that they will not have any pelvic floor issues postpartum.

 My recommendation as a pelvic floor physical therapist is NOT to wait 6 weeks to begin moving.
 However, I do recommend moving intentionally and purposefully as your core and pelvic floor heal.